dpossart/DiffRenderGAN/README.md

 ├── datasets/             # Dataset definitions and utilities ├── experiments/          # Pretrained weights and experimental outputs ├── model/                # Model architecture
-├── scripts/              # Scripts for training and testing ├── utils/                # Helper functions and utilities ├── train_gan.py          # Entry point for training
+├── notebooks/            # Jupyter notebooks for training and testing ├── scripts/              # Scripts for training and testing ├── utils/                # Helper functions and utilities ├── train_gan.py          # Entry point for training